-It all comes down to listening to yourself, that soft voice in a quiet corner of your mind that gently whispers to you.
+It all comes down to listening to that soft voice in the quiet corner of your mind that gently speaks to you.
 A lot of times it gets drowned out by all the noise from the outside world and all the noise from inside your head.
-One has to take the time to be alone with oneself and just listen… to that subtle voice that’s trying to tell you something.
+One has to take the time to be alone with oneself and just listen… to that subtle voice that’s whispering the truth.
 It knows you better than you know you.

 In starting my photography business I wanted to make money and have it be successful and profitable, and all those wonderful things, but it was struggling.
 I was out of alignment with what I was supposed to be doing and who I was supposed to be doing it with.
 It was tricky because headshots and portraits are similar… but there are differences.
 (To read more about these differences you can refer to an article I wrote called, “What’s The Difference Between a Portrait and a Headshot”.)

 I actually stumbled upon the realization that I was a portrait photographer by accident.
 I had a new client who wanted to be photographed against a plain gray wall and at the time, I was shooting in a cinematic style, outside, with a shallow depth of field (check out Dylan Patrick’s work for more info on that).
 I obliged to adjust my style because they were, after all, a paying client and I wanted the business.